-Study reveals UK's declining health performance compared to other high income countries over past 20 yearsMarch 4th, 2013 in Health /
+Study reveals UK's declining health performance compared to other high income countries over past 20 yearsMarch 4, 2013 in Medicine & Health / Health

 Six decades of universal free health care, the introduction of widespread public health initiatives (e.g., tobacco control, cancer screening, and immunization), and substantial increases in health expenditure have failed to improve the UK's health outcomes or longevity ranking against the average of 14 other original members of the European Union, Australia, Canada, Norway, and the USA (EU15+) over the past 20 years.